I’m not sure what I intend for this picture to indicate:

-For choline donors, I have two suggestions with one preferred option: Alpha-GPC & Citicoline–my preferences leaning towards Citicoline.
+For choline donors, I have two suggestions with one preferred option: Alpha-GPC and Citicoline–my preferences leaning towards Citicoline.
 While Alpha-GPC supplies more nootropic choline, Citicoline provides choline and cytidine, which converts to uridine.
-Rat research suggesting of the choline + uridine combo may alleviate hyperactivity, attention, & spatial learning.
+Rat research suggesting of the choline + uridine combo may alleviate hyperactivity, attention, and spatial learning.

 Racetams on the other hand promote neurotransmitter acetylcholine production, which requires raw choline material for synthesis.
 This is why racetams + choline donors are often taken together.
 More on racetams.